rupeshs/diffusionmagic/Readme.md

     - Depth to Image
     - Instruct Pix to Pix generation
 -  Latest Stable diffusion 2.1
 - Easy to add new diffuser model by updating stable_diffusion_models.txt
-- Easily extendible user interface
 - Supports DEIS scheduler for faster image generation (10 steps)
+- Low VRAM mode supports GPU with RAM < 4 GB

 ### How to install on Windows
 First we need to install necessary dependencies for diffusion magic it will take some time to install(depends on your internet speed)